gruhn/vue-qrcode-reader/docs/api/QrcodeDropZone.md

       if (error.name === 'DropImageFetchError') {
         // drag-and-dropped URL (probably just an <img> element) from different
-        // domain without CORS header caused same-origin-policy violation } else if (error.name === 'DropImageDecodeError') {
+        // domain without CORS header caused same-origin-policy violation } else {
-        // drag-and-dropped file is not of type image and can't be decoded } else {
         // idk, open an issue ¯\_(ツ)_/¯
       }